Nashville surprised me! In a good way, I have to say. I found so many cool things to do in Nashville, so I’ve listed my favourites in this post.

 RCA Studio B Tour is a must!

 But Studio B is a must-do to add to your Country Music Hall of Fame ticket.
 I wouldn’t have done this if I hadn’t bumped into the Nashville Tourism girl at Johnny Cash who said we must.
 It was an absolute highlight.

 I can now say I have sat at the original Steinway grand piano that Elvis cut 250 of his songs at and jammed on with his band.
 Yes, me.

 This is the same piano that all the greats from Roy Orbison to Charlie Pride to Dolly Parton have used.
 It is still used for recording sessions today and tuned every Friday, in the room that is just the way it was back in the day of the king.
 Rugs are still rolled out on the floor for the accoustics and coloured lighting helps set the mood for any diva.

 You’ll be taken on a little tour complete with recording artists voicing and singing their hits and end in the recording studio above.
 Note the red light bulbs?
 Elvis insisted on recording Love Me Tender with only red lights to set the mood!

 Where to eat in Nashville

 If you’re after an authentic Southern breakfast, drive about 25 minutes out of town to Loveless Cafe.
 They smoke their ham and bacon out here in a smoke house next to the country-style cafe that serves biscuits (which look and taste like scones) and grits (a savoury porridgy dish oomphed up with butter and spices).

-The Tavern in Midtown is a great spot for dinner – and one of the barmen is a kiwi.
-Say hi to Taylor and order the lobster sliders.
+The Tavern in Midtown is a great spot for dinner – and one of the barmen was a kiwi.
+Say hi to Taylor (if he’s still there!) and order the lobster sliders.
 Hopefully you’ll also have room for a little campfire to be brought to your table so you can roast your own marshmallows and make smores.
-It’s an easy walk from the Loews Hotel.
+It’s an easy walk from the Loews Hotel to here.